ellieliu87/oasia/docs/stakeholder_summary.md

 # Oasia — Stakeholder Summary

-**Oasia** is an AI-powered analytics and decision-support platform for institutional Agency MBS (mortgage-backed securities) portfolio management teams.
+**Oasia** is an AI-powered analytics and decision-support application for institutional Agency MBS (mortgage-backed securities) portfolio management teams.
 It replaces spreadsheet-driven workflows with a unified, browser-based workbench that combines quantitative fixed-income analytics, a 7-agent AI assistant, and a structured human-in-the-loop purchase-planning workflow.

 ---